Standout

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a full step-by-step payload for a user journey, listing specific contents (problem, steps, etc.), which distinguishes it from siblings like search_flows that return a list.
+The description clearly states the tool retrieves the full step-by-step payload for a user journey, listing specific components (problem, steps, user actions, etc.).
+It distinguishes from siblings like search_flows (which lists flows rather than detailed payloads) and get_design_direction (which returns design direction info).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.